 The ability to work when and where you like, be your own boss, and turn your passion into a career make independent work broadly appealing, but that doesn’t mean it is for everyone.
 Running your own business can be stressful and it will require more than a few long hours.

 Nevertheless, people are often hesitant to make the leap to independent consulting due to stigmas around job security, experience level needed, and income potential.
 But many of these fears don’t have much factual basis.
 If you’re considering becoming part of the independent workforce, keep these 10 myths in mind.

 Many people view independent contracting simply as an option to earn extra money while in between traditional jobs.
 While some people will cycle through part-time work and traditional employment, the proportion of people who work independently but would prefer a traditional job is just 24% in 2017—the lowest percentage in our study’s history.

 Nearly half of full-time independents say they feel more secure working independently than at a payroll job.
-Because most independent work with a roster of different clients, they don’t have to rely on a single person for revenue.
+Because most independents work with a roster of different clients, they don’t have to rely on a single person for revenue.
 On the other hand, with a traditional job, you are solely reliant on your employer.

 Of course, one of the most stressful parts of working independently can be maintaining a constant pipeline of work.
 Networking, building your online presence, marketing your services, and partnering with others in your industry are all great strategies for getting new work.